shaikhalvee/CSE-5311-Assignments/src/handson/handson9/Readme.md

 ### Key Components:

-1. **Node Class**: Represents a node in a doubly linked list, which stores a key-value pair.
+1. **Node Class**: Represents a AVLNode in a doubly linked list, which stores a key-value pair.

 2. **Bucket Class**: Represents a bucket in the hash table.
 Each bucket is a doubly linked list where collisions are handled by chaining.